Left Click

 Doors

-Priority and Trigger settings for a Door
+Priority and Trigger settings for a Door |

-Doors work by placing a passable map tile (usually a black entrance tile) over the top of an impassable wall tile (which makes the map tile passable, as well as for aesthetics), and having your Door Event on top of that
+Doors work by placing a passable map tile (usually a black entrance tile) over the top of an impassable wall tile (which makes the map tile passable, as well as for aesthetics), and having your Door Event on top of that.

 The reason Priority is set to Same as Characters and not either of the others is purely for aesthetic and animation reasons:

-Above is incorrect when beneath the door.
-Below is incorrect when on the door.
+From left to right: Priority = Above, Same, Below Above is incorrect when beneath the door.
+Below is incorrect when on the door. |

 Priority = Above Characters